space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

 # Angular Notes
 - what is it?
-    - 100% JS, 100% client-side framework for building UIs
+    - 100% TS->JS, 100% client-side framework for building UIs
     - focus on single-page-apps
     - similar to mobile app UI
-- what can and can't angular do?
+- what can angular do?
     - update UI with dynamic whenever there are changes to data
-    - communicates with node/express
+    - communicate with node/express
 - installation
     1. html file includes script tag with src = to angular framework js
     2. html file includes  script tag with our angular code

+## DECORATORS / CLASSES
+- all modules, components, services, are _classes_ that use _decorators_.
+    - make type and provide metadata
+- metadata for component class associates it with a template that defines view\
+- metadata for service class allows service to be available through dependency injection

+## APPLICATION
+- set of modules towards some goal?
+- has root module AppModule, launches application
+## MODULES
+- declares compilation context for set of related components
+- can import/allow export functionality from other modules
+- can load modules on demand ("lazy loading")
+## COMPONENTS
+- define views. sets of screen elements can choose from / modify
+- use services. (specific functionality not directly related to views)
-- what are templates
+- includes
-- what are components / props
-    - building block of angular app including
     -  An HTML template that declares what renders on the page
     - A Typescript class that defines behavior
     - A CSS selector that defines how the component is used in a template
     - Optionally, CSS styles applied to the template
+## TEMPLATES
+- combines ordinary HTML with Angular directives and binding markup that allow Angular to modify the HTML before rendering it for display.
+- modifies html elements before they are displayed
+- "directives" provide program logic
+- "binding markup" connects application data and DOM
+- BINDING
+    1. event binding: lets your application respond to user input by updating application data
+    2. property binding: interpolate values that are computed from application into HTML
+        - "two way binding": changes to DOM also are reflected in program data
+        - "pipes" tranforming values to display (locale, currency etc)
+## SERVICES
+- data/logic isn't associated with specific view
+- data/logic shared across componentsw

 - what is data binding
-- what is meant by 'state'
+- what is meant by 'state' in this context